EGF2/docs/source/includes/_Guide.md

 Before we start services we need to initialise DB.
 We can do it easily:

-`npm start --config /opt/client-data/config.json --init`
+`node index.js  --config /opt/client-data/config.json --init`

 Output of this task will include a line: